 Note: Emails may be subject to public disclosure.

-Washington communities continue to face the challenges of chronic homelessness, addiction, crime, and untreated mental health needs.
-Unfortunately, the majority’s ineffective and destructive policies have made these problems worse and left our law enforcement professionals without needed support.
+The majority’s ineffective and destructive policies have put Washington communities in a public safety crisis and left our law enforcement professionals without needed support.
 If communities are going to thrive, we must develop real solutions that effectively address the root causes of these problems.
 We must also address our police officer recruitment and retention crisis and provide more funding to police departments around the state.
 Washington can no longer rank last in the nation in terms of the number of police officers per thousand people.
-With a focus on compassion and accountability, we will continue working to keep our streets, neighborhoods, and families safe while respecting those who serve and protect our communities.Strengthening communities by prioritizing public safety and effective community policing
+With a focus on compassion and accountability, we will continue working to keep our streets, neighborhoods, and families safe while respecting those who serve and protect our communities.Fixing the public safety crisis

-The Legislature operated virtually the last two sessions.
-It contributed to a lack of transparency and accountability in our state government.
+When the Legislature operated virtually for two sessions, it contributed to a lack of transparency and accountability in our state government.
 Lawmakers should be more involved in the decision-making process during a state of emergency.
 We also need to make sure our state agencies operate efficiently and effectively and be held accountable for not meeting proper standards of service.Holding state government accountable

 Bryan is a lifelong resident of the Yakima Valley.
 He started working on his family farm at an early age.
 At twelve-years old, he was able to oversee a crew of ten for his first apple harvest and would later become manager of Sandlin Farms, Inc. Bryan graduated from...About Bryan →